root113/Spring-Boot-L1/README.md

       - For Fedora, refer to [here](https://docs.docker.com/engine/install/fedora/).
       - For CentOS, refer to [here](https://docs.docker.com/engine/install/centos/).

-3. Start a postgres instance and follow the insturctions.
-(You can name credentials at your will but remember that you have to change relevant parts inside source code according to it)
+**3. Start a postgres instance and follow the insturctions.
+(You can name credentials at your will but remember that you have to change relevant parts inside source code according to it)**
    1. Init:
       ```
       docker run --name postgres-spring -e POSTGRES_PASSWORD=1234 -d -p  5432:5432 postgres:alpine